Israel reports 8 combat deaths as troops battle Hezbollah in Lebanon and fears of a wider war mount

 The Lebanese army said Israeli forces advanced some 400 meters (yards) across the border and withdrew “after a short period,” its first confirmation of the incursion.

 The Israeli military has warned people in and around 50 villages and towns to evacuate north of the Awali River, some 60 kilometers (37 miles) from the border and much farther than the northern edge of a U.N.-declared zone intended to serve as a buffer between Israel and Hezbollah after their 2006 war.
-Hundreds of thousands have already fled their homes as the conflict has intensified.
+Hundreds of thousands have already fled their homes.

-Israel has said it will continue to strike Hezbollah until it is safe for tens of thousands of its citizens displaced from homes near the Lebanon border to return.
+Israel has said it will continue striking Hezbollah until it is safe for tens of thousands of its citizens displaced from homes near the Lebanon border to return.
 Hezbollah has vowed to keep firing rockets into Israel until there is a cease-fire in Gaza with Hamas.

 Israeli strikes have killed over 1,000 people in Lebanon over the past two weeks, nearly a quarter of them women and children, according to the Health Ministry.